 (a) There will be established a Labour/Management Committee composed of two union representatives and two employer representatives.
-The parties may mutually agree to increase the size of the Committee up to a maximum οf four union representatives and four emplover representatives.
+The parties may mutually agree to increase the size of the Committee up to a maximum of four union representatives and four employer representatives.
 This Committee may call upon additional persons for technical information or advice.
 The Committee may establish subcommittees or "ad-hoc" committees as it deems necessary and will set guidelines and operating procedures for such committees.

-Where warranted, and where an Employer has locations in more than one geographic area, a separate Labour/Management Committee may be established for each of those geographic areas (see definition below)1.
+Where warranted, and where an Employer has locations in more than one geographic area, a separate Labour/Management Committee may be established for each of those geographic areas (see definition below).

-- (b) The Committee will meet at least once every 60 days or at the call of either party at a mutually agreeable time and place.
-Employees who attend meetings of the Committee as representatives of the Union shall be compensated with straight-time pay.
-Compensation at straight-time pay for work outside the Committee members' regular working hours is limited to a combined total of 24 hours per year. - (c) An employer representative and a union representative will alternate in presiding over meetings.
-Minutes of each meeting of the Committee will be prepared by the Employer and approved by an employer and union designate who were in attendance at the meeting.
-Once approved, the minutes will be distributed to the Union and the Employer within three working days.
+(b) The Committee will meet at least once every 60 days or at the call of either party at a mutually agreeable time and place.
+Employees who attend meetings of the Committee as representatives of the

+Union shall be compensated with straight-time pay.
+Compensation at straight-time pay for work outside the Committee members' regular working hours is limited to a combined total of 24 hours per year.